RevSpennicus/rpg-character-generator/README.md

 # rpg-character-generator
-A very simple program for randomly generating RPG characters
+A very simple Java program for randomly generating RPG characters.
+Users can input a name and select gender, race, and class.
+Stats are then randomly generated, with some adds or subtracts for specific gender, race, and classes implemented.
+I made this project as a way of practicing some of the fundamentals of Java, including classes/objects, getters/setters, loops/conditionals, and so forth.